metalgaiden/metalgaiden.github.io/projects/folderman.md

 more well versed in ARGs would likely chew through this one in a weekend.

 As an experience...?
 I guess it depends on the person, if I could teach someone even just a couple neat tricks that'd be worth it to me.
 I know I got a lot out of it myself.
-Made me appriciate the context that most modern ARGs provide, what with fake companies and stories of world domination.
+Made me appreciate the context that most modern ARGs provide, with fake companies and stories of world domination.
-Before starting this I had assumed that was all just a backdrop, just some prop that that players knew was fake right away and didn't care about.
+Before starting this I had assumed that was all just a backdrop, just some prop that the players knew was fake right away and didn't care about.
 But what I realized was that it's all part of the same experience.
 Part of breaking the codes is that "make a fort out of pillows and pretend you're a spy" energy.
 It's not missing the point, because to a certain extent, that kind of make believe